Proteins Are the Basis of Our Structure and Function

 What does the word “protein” mean?

 The name protein is derived from the Greek term proteos, which means “primary” or “to take place first.”
-Protein was first identified in a laboratory over a century ago at which time scientists described it as a nitrogen-containing part of food that is essential to human life.
-While protein has long been the darling of the sport, bodybuilding and fitness community, over the past few years there has been more attention focused on the importance of protein during weight loss, advancing age and general health.
+Protein was first identified in a laboratory about a century ago at which time scientists described it as a nitrogen-containing part of food that is essential to human life.
+While protein has long been the darling of the weight lifting and sport community, over the past few years there has been more attention focused on the importance of protein during weight loss, aging and general health.
+So much so that the International Protein Board (www.InternationalProteinBoard.org) was formed with leading experts from around the world providing education and guidance to help unify the information and application of this incredibly vital macronutrient.

 What’s the difference between protein and amino acids?